zendframework/zend-expressive/doc/book/cookbook/using-zend-form-view-helpers.md

 - Replace the `HelperPluginManager` factory with your own; or
 - Add a delegator factory to or extend the `HelperPluginManager` service to inject the additional helper configuration; or
-- Add pre_routing pipeline middleware that composes the `HelperPluginManager` and configures it.
+- Add pipeline middleware that composes the `HelperPluginManager` and configures it.

 ## Replacing the HelperPluginManager factory